How to Prevent (and Reverse) Gingivitis

 What to Do if You Have Gingivitis

 First, don’t panic.
-Gingivitis mostly occurs do to inconsistent dental care and bad habits.
+Gingivitis mainly occurs due to inconsistent dental care and bad habits.
 Gingivitis can be reversed in almost every case.
-There are a few basic steps that everyone should take to reverse their Gingivitis.
+Everyone should take a few basic steps to reverse their Gingivitis.

-Professional cleanings should occur at least twice a year.
-This allows dentists to check your teeth and give you advice for taking care of your teeth.
+Get Regular Cleanings Professional cleanings should occur at least twice a year.
+It allows dentists to check your teeth and advise you on caring for them.
 Dentists are also able to detect any build-up of plaque or tartar.
 The dental hygienist can remove this build-up.

 Daily brushing and flossing are essential.
 Brushing should occur at least twice a day (once in the morning, once in the afternoon).
-This is because when you brush your teeth, you eliminate the plaque from the surfaces of the teeth.
-This covers about 60% already of your teeth.
+It is because when you brush your teeth, you eliminate the plaque from the surfaces of the teeth.
+It covers about 60% already of your teeth.
 Flossing covers the remaining 40%.
-The floss removes food particles and plaque from between your teeth and under your gum line.
+The floss removes food particles and plaque between the teeth and the gum line.

 Using mouthwash daily also helps to kill the bacteria in your mouth.
-The fewer bacteria there are, the less plaque that is able to build up in the first place.
+The fewer bacteria there are, the less plaque that can build up in the first place.
 Just be gentle with the mouthwash—too much will kill all the bacteria in your mouth and leave it dry and uncomfortable.

 How to Prevent Gingivitis

-Preventing gingivitis is simple.
-The advice for preventing gingivitis is the same as the advice for reversing it.
+Preventing Gingivitis is simple.
+The advice for preventing Gingivitis is the same as for reversing it.
 Go to the dentist every six months (at least twice a year), brush and floss daily, and use mouthwash.
-However, beyond these oral hygiene basics, there are some further lifestyle changes that could further reduce your chances of getting gingivitis.
+However, beyond these oral hygiene basics, some further lifestyle changes could reduce your chances of getting Gingivitis.

 Stop Smoking

-Tobacco is a huge risk factor for developing periodontitis.
-This is the inflammation of the gums and supporting structures of the teeth.
-This directly leads to gingivitis.
+Tobacco is a considerable risk factor for developing periodontitis.
+It is the inflammation of the gums and supporting structures of the teeth.
+It directly leads to Gingivitis.
 Smoking also lowers the success rate of some treatments.
 Vaping is not any better, as most vape pens contain more concentrated doses of tobacco.
 The best thing to do is to quit altogether.

 Decrease Stress

-Stress affects your body’s immune system, which makes it difficult to fight off infections.
+Stress affects your body’s immune system, making fighting off infections difficult.
 Since we are talking about an infection of the mouth, stress directly affects this.

 Proper Nutrients

-If you are not getting the right nutrients, your teeth can’t grow strong and healthy.
-Missing out on key nutrients for growth like vitamin E and vitamin C means that you are putting yourself at a disadvantage.
+If you are not getting the proper nutrients, your teeth can’t grow strong and healthy.
+Missing out on crucial nutrients for growth, like vitamins E and C, means you are at a disadvantage.
 If you have a lack of these vitamins, it could lead to infected gums and a weaker immune system.
-You can stock up on these vitamins by eating a lot of leafy green vegetables, broccoli, and potatoes (among other foods).
+You can stock up on these vitamins by eating many leafy green vegetables, broccoli, and potatoes (among other foods).

 Clenching and Grinding

 If you are constantly putting pressure on the supporting tissue of the teeth, it increases the rate at which they are being destroyed.
-This means that they become weaker and more susceptible to infections.
+It means that they become weaker and more susceptible to infections.
 Speak to your dentist about getting fitted for a mouth guard or to get advice for managing the tension in your mouth and jaw.
-This plays into destressing as well.
+It plays into distressing as well.

 Tried Everything and Need a Faster Solution?

-It may be that you’ve tried all the above, but nothing seems to help.
+You may have tried all the above, but something else has helped.
 Take a deep breath.
-Even trying all the techniques and advice list above sometimes isn’t enough although that does not mean that they should be ignored or dropped.
-Sometimes the gingivitis is at the stage where it needs to be looked at by a professional.
-In these cases, make sure that you have a list of symptoms and are ready to go to a dentist.
+Even trying all the techniques and advice listed above sometimes isn’t enough, although that does not mean that they should be ignored or dropped.
+Sometimes Gingivitis is at the stage where it needs to be looked at by a professional.
+In these cases, ensure you have a list of symptoms and are ready to go to a dentist.

 Do not let financial constraints stop you from seeking the help you need.
-Gum disease is a costly and time-consuming issue but one that can be treated early.
-Once in later stages, gum disease takes years off an individual’s life, so it’s important to act as soon as possible.
+Gum disease is a costly and time-consuming issue that can be treated early.
+Once in later stages, gum disease takes years off an individual’s life, so acting as soon as possible is essential.

 Luckily, most insurances cover dental check-ups, and there are always payment plans to get you the care you need.
-Make sure that the team you contact makes you feel comfortable and confident in their services.
+Ensure that the team you contact makes you feel comfortable and confident in their services.

-It’s most important that you are happy with the quality of treatment you are getting.
-Gingivitis can also be an embarrassing disease, with the aspects of bleeding gums and bad breath.
-The team you contact should not shy away from helping you or make you feel bad about the quality of your teeth.
+You must be happy with the quality of treatment you are getting.
+Gingivitis can also be embarrassing, with bleeding gums and bad breath.
+The team you contact should be quick to help you or make you feel wrong about the quality of your teeth.

-Our team at Valley Ridge Dental Centre is happy to help you overcome gingivitis.
-We do in-depth cleanings and customize treatment to the level of pain that the patient is experiencing.
+Our Valley Ridge Dental Centre team is happy to help you overcome Gingivitis.
+We do in-depth cleanings and customize treatment to the pain level the patient is experiencing.
 Contact our NW Calgary dental clinic today.

 Schedule Hygiene